notaryproject/specifications/specs/signing-scheme.md

 1. Mechanism to establish trust in end users and other entities (like CAs).
 1. Set of guarantees available to the verifier apart from integrity and authenticity.

+> [!IMPORTANT]
+> A signature envelope is restricted to one signing scheme.

+When the Notary Project incorporates support for a new Signing Scheme
+  * For signatures generated using the new signing scheme, it is imperative to update existing signature verification software to newer versions.
+Failed to so will result in these signatures verification failure.
+However, signatures generated using older signing schemes will continue to be verified correctly.
+  * The language of the [Notary Project trust policy](./trust-store-trust-policy.md) in *trustpolicy.json* MAY have breaking changes to support newer concepts/configuration elements introduced by the new signing scheme.
+  The breaking changes are addressed by introducing new major version in the versioned *trustpolicy.json*.

-## Signing Scheme
+## Supported Signing Scheme

-Notary Project currently defines the following Signing Schemes.
+Notary Project currently defines the following Signing Schemes:

+### `notary.x509`

-`notary.x509` - Defines a signing scheme that uses the traditional signing workflow in which an end user generates signatures using X.509 certificates.
+Defines a signing scheme that uses the traditional signing workflow in which an end user generates signatures using X.509 certificates.

+### `notary.x509.signingAuthority`

-`notary.x509.signingAuthority` - Defines a signing scheme in which a `signing authority` generates signatures on behalf of an end user (the signature requestor) using X.509 certificates.
-A trusted signing authority is defined as a third party service that is trusted both by the end user (the signature requestor) and verifying entity to generate signatures.
+Defines a signing scheme in which a `Signing Authority (SA)` generates signatures on behalf of an end user (the signature requestor) using X.509 certificates.
+A trusted Signing Authority is defined as a third party service that is trusted both by the end user (the signature requestor) and verifying entity to generate signatures.
 Authorities trusted by users should have mechanisms for validating, logging, monitoring, and auditing access to their systems and publish incidence response plans.
-A certificate authority (CA) will need to demonstrate only validated entities were issued an X.509 certificate that chains to their root, and a time stamp authority (TSA) will need to demonstrate the time-stamp signing keys were only used within their service.
-Similarly, a signing authority (SA) will need to demonstrate signing keys were only used within their service and only validated entities were allowed to generate signatures using the service.
+A trusted Signing Authority will need to demonstrate signing keys were only used within their service and only validated entities were allowed to generate signatures using the service.

-* A signature envelope can only specify one Signing Scheme
-* When Notary Project supports an additional Signing Scheme
-  * Existing signed artifacts MUST be re-signed if they need to be verified using the new signing scheme defined verification process.
-  * Existing clients used by verifying entity MUST be updated to newer versions that support verifying signatures that use the new signing scheme, otherwise the signatures with newer signing schemes which are unknown to existing clients will fail signature verification.
-Signatures that use older signing schemes which are known to existing clients will continue to verify correctly.
-  * The language of the [Notary Project verification policy](./trust-store-trust-policy.md) in *trustpolicy.json* MAY have breaking changes to support newer concepts/configuration elements introduced by the new signing scheme.
-  The breaking changes are addressed by introducing new major version in the versioned *trustpolicy.json* .

 ## Signature Creation